About Baruntse Expedition

 Baruntse Base Camp, 5250m, is situated in a broad open valley on the lateral moraine of the Hongu glacier next to a beautiful lake at the base of the mountain.
 From Base Camp, we climb the southeast ridge towards the West Col, which is pretty straightforward.
 However, a fixed line is needed to climb up the challenging 50° ice cliff to the West Col, which brings us to the glacial plateau where we set up our Baruntse Camp I at 6000 meters.

 From Camp II, we push for the summit.
 First, we make a short steep climb on a 45° ice wall to a small col, 6500m.
 There are some steep steps on the ice and short sections of rock to ascend, but the enormous challenge of summit day is the sharp ice shoulder, at around 7000 meters, that leads onto the summit ridge.
-Our Climbing Sherpa Guide will fix ropes to ensure our safe ascent and descent.
+Our climbing sherpa guide will fix ropes to ensure safety during ascent and descent.
 The broad ridge narrows closer to the actual Baruntse Summit at 7129 meters.
-From the summit, we enjoy and cherish the surreal panoramic views of Mount Everest, Lhotse, Cho Oyu, Ama Dablam, Kanchenjunga and Makalu.
+From the summit, we enjoy and cherish the surreal panoramic views of Mount Everest, Lhotse, Cho Oyu, Ama Dablam, Kanchenjunga, and Makalu.
 The summit ascent takes approx. 10 - 12 hours on average, but that, of course, will depend upon individual climbers.
-We retrace our steps the same route to Base Camp.
+We retrace our steps using the same route to Base Camp.

-Baruntse Expedition via Panch Pokhari ( 32 Days): is the ultimate way to enjoy the beauty of Hinku Valley, Rai & Sherpa ethnicity, well-preserved culture and traditions.
-An ideal pick for best acclimatization, No flights are needed as we will be driving to the Trip starting point (Bung) and Trip ending point (Lukla).
+Baruntse Expedition via Panch Pokhari ( 32 Days) is the ultimate way to enjoy the beauty of Hinku Valley, Rai, and Sherpa ethnicity, and well-preserved culture and traditions.
+It is an ideal pick for the best acclimatization.
+No flights are needed as we will be driving to the Trip starting point (Bung) and ending point (Lukla).

 Return to Lukla or Kathmandu by Helicopter: